ejh243/BrainFANS/documentation/docs/Developer-information/Contributing-to-repository/Getting-latest-version-of-BrainFANS.md

 <Tabs>
   <TabItem value="New-user" label="First time cloning BrainFANS" default>
-     Please use the following unix commands to clone the specific development branch of the repository to a personal directory of yours:
+     Please use the following git commands to clone the specific development branch of the repository to a personal directory of yours:

     ```bash
     # Move to the directory you want the repository to be cloned to